DawsonBodenhamer/AdorableHamsterPets-Public/README.md

-## <font color="teal">Configuration (For Those Who Like to Tinker)</font>
+## <font color="teal">Configuration & Mod Compatibilities</font>
 <details>
 <summary>Click to expand.</summary>

-Uses Fzzy Config for configuration.
+Uses [**Fzzy Config**](https://modrinth.com/mod/fzzy-config) for configuration.
 If you have Mod Menu, click the button.
 If not, venture into the `config/adorablehamsterpets` folder and edit `main.toml` by hand like some kind of digital caveman.

-The config includes extensive options to control exactly where hamsters and wild plants spawn, using biome IDs and tags for wide compatibility with other world gen mods.
+**Out-of-the-Box Harmony:** I've already done the legwork to make this play nice with the big names.
+Hamster spawning is pre-tuned for gorgeous world-gen mods like [**Terralith**](https://modrinth.com/mod/terralith), so your lavender hamsters will actually show up in lavender fields, but It also works with massive mods like [**Oh The Biomes You'll Go**](https://modrinth.com/mod/biomesyougo) and [**Biomes O' Plenty**](https://modrinth.com/mod/biomes-o-plenty), though expect to see a lot of the common orange variant until I've had enough coffee to map out their 8,000+ biomes.
+Wild bushes and sunflowers should pop up just fine in any modded landscape.

+**Total Control Over Rodent Shenanigans:** For the advanced user who looks at a perfectly functional system and thinks, "I can make this weirder," the config file is your chaotic playground.
+There are no hard-coded hamster interaction items— everything can be modified.
+*   **Redefine their diet.** This mod includes built-in compatibility with [**Farmer's Delight**](https://modrinth.com/mod/farmers-delight) and its addon, [**Cultural Delights**](https://modrinth.com/mod/cultural-delights).
+But why stop there?
+Make them demand Nether Stars for taming.
+Make them steal only dirt blocks.
+Whatever.
+Live your truth.
-You can also fine-tune nearly every feature down to the smallest detail.
-Adjust hamster health, melee damage, and taming difficulty.
-Control the velocity, damage, and cooldown of the Hamster Yeet.
-Decide exactly which items your hamsters consider valuable enough to steal, and set the duration and chase distances for the heist.
-Tweak the duration and potency of every stat in the Green Bean buff.
-Adjust the regrowth speed of sunflowers, the rarity of wild bushes, and even the nutritional value of cheese.
-Or just turn off the features you don't like entirely.
-Defaults are probably fine.
-Probably.
+*   **Fine-tune the physics.** Adjust the velocity, damage, and cooldown of the Hamster Yeet.
+Tweak the potency of the Green Bean zoomies.
+*   **Become a cheese tycoon, or nerf it into the ground.** The nutritional value of cheese is fully configurable and even syncs with [**AppleSkin**](https://modrinth.com/mod/appleskin)'s HUD on Minecraft 1.21.1 (older versions are out of luck due to API shenanigans).

+**Immersion, Because I'm Fancy Like That:** Don't like that your hamsters can be mounted with cheese so you changed it to diamonds in the config?
+Good news—the sound effects and particle systems are smart enough to keep up.
+When you mount your hamster, it won't make a "squish" sound anymore; it'll make a satisfying "clink" and sparkle with diamond particles.
+This dynamic system applies to several interactions, ensuring the audiovisual feedback always matches your custom configuration.
+Because details. 💅🏼 (Even works with custom modded items!)

+Thanks to the magic of Fzzy Config, all these settings are validated and synced from the server.
+That means *you* set the rules.
+Whatever you decide the taming difficulty, hamster damage, or acceptable cheese nutrition levels are, your players will abide by it.
+They can't change these core settings locally unless you give them the keys to the kingdom.
+A few purely cosmetic client-side settings are the exception, but the important stuff?
+That's all you.

 </details>